FedProphet: Memory-Efficient Federated Adversarial Training via Robust and Consistent Cascade Learning: Local Client Design

-According to \cref{prop:robustness} and \cref{lemma:robustness}, we propose the following two designs for each module $m$ to attain robustness of the backbone model in the joint loss $l$: \begin{asparadesc} \item[(1)] Use a linear layer (i.e., a fully connected layer) as the auxiliary model. \item[(2)] Conduct adversarial training on the early exit loss with strong convexity regularization:
+According to \cref{prop:robustness} and \cref{lemma:robustness}, we propose the following two designs for each module $m$ to attain robustness of the backbone model in the joint loss $l$: \begin{asparadesc} \item[(1)] Use a linear layer $\boldsymbol{\theta}_m=\{\mW_m,\vb_m\}$ (i.e., a fully connected layer) as the auxiliary model. \item[(2)] Conduct adversarial training on the early exit loss with strong convexity regularization:

 \end{asparadesc} The auxiliary model with a single fully connected layer and the cross-entropy (CE) loss can guarantee convexity but not strong convexity.
 Thus, we add an $\ell_2$ regularizer on $\vz_m$ to attain strong convexity.
-With the adversarial training on this loss, we can achieve $(\epsilon_{m-1},c_m)$-robustness in this loss and make the perturbation on $\vz_m$ upper bounded according to \cref{lemma:robustness}.
-With $\epsilon_{m-1}$ that is not less than the upper bound of the perturbation on $\vz_{m-1}$ when training each module, we can satisfy the condition given in \cref{prop:robustness} and guarantee the robustness of the backbone model in the joint loss $l$.
+By adopting this strong-convexity regularized loss in all the modules, we can achieve upper bounded perturbation on the output feature of each module, thereby ensuring the sufficient condition for backbone robustness in \cref{prop:robustness}.

-\begin{remark} Only the convexity of the fully connected layer is not sufficient to upper bound the perturbation on $\vz_m$ without the strong convexity regularization.
-The perturbation on $\vz_m$ that lies in the null space of the fully connected layer $\boldsymbol{\theta}_m$ can be arbitrarily large while not changing the early exit loss. \end{remark}
+\begin{remark} Notice that the weak convexity of the linear layer is not sufficient to upper bound the perturbation on $\vz_m$.
+The perturbation on $\vz_m$ that lies in the null space of $\mW_m$ can be arbitrarily large while not changing the output. \end{remark}